 Tom was a quiet man of reserve and integrity.
 He was a loving husband, father, grandfather and father-in-law.
 He faced his 15 years of Parkinson’s Disease with true New England grit and grace.
 His love of desserts, especially homemade apple pie, never abated.

-A memorial service with be held in January.
+A memorial service will be held at 2 p.m., Saturday, January 11, 2020 at The Presbyterian Church in Danville, Kentucky.
 Burial will be in Arlington National Cemetery.
 Memorial donations are suggested to the Save the Children Foundation at www.savethechildren.org (go to ways to give, honor someone special).
-The online guestbook is available at www.stithcares.com